-Singapore PM: Last will of Lee Kuan Yew ‘troubling’
+Singapore leader hits back at siblings over father’s will

-SINGAPORE (AP) — The last will of Singapore founder Lee Kuan Yew was made in “deeply troubling circumstances” with a family member helping to draft it, his eldest son and the country’s prime minister alleged.
+SINGAPORE (AP) — The last will of Singapore founder Lee Kuan Yew was made in “deeply troubling circumstances” with a family member helping to draft it, said his eldest son, the country’s current prime minister, as the tussle turned into a political drama rarely seen in the tightly-controlled city-state.

+The feud is laced with accusations of extralegal bullying and nepotism against Prime Minister Lee Hsien Loong, compelling the prominent family’s second son to say he was leaving Singapore “for the foreseeable future.”

-Prime Minister Lee Hsien Loong said late Thursday that Lee Suet Fern, the wife of his brother Lee Hsien Yang, had “re-inserted a demolition clause” in the last will before the elder Lee died in 2015.
-The clause directed a family home to be demolished instead of being turned into a museum or heritage site.
+The fight started over the status of the family home following Lee Kuan Yew’s death in 2015.
+Prime Minister Lee said late Thursday that the wife of his brother Lee Hsien Yang had “re-inserted a demolition clause” in Lee’s last will, preventing the home from being turned into a museum or heritage site.

 Lee claimed that his brother and sister-in-law, who led a team of lawyers at Stamford Law Corporation, now Morgan Lewis Stamford, arranged for the will to be altered in December 2013.